Data Centers in Western Ma

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited.
-Most peering is conducted privately between carriers or routed through major exchange points in Boston, ensuring efficient traffic exchange for the region.
+Internet Exchange Points (IXPs) Public peering is not a feature of this market.
+The majority of network peering is handled privately between carriers or routed through major exchange points in Boston, such as the Boston Internet Exchange (Boston IX).

 Power Analysis

-Average Cost Of Power: Industrial electricity rates range from 9.89–10.25 ¢/kWh as of October 2025.
-This competitive pricing compared to other Northeast markets can significantly reduce total cost of ownership for compute-heavy deployments.
-The state's power mix is dominated by natural gas (~70%) with a growing renewable component (~29%).
+Average Cost Of Power Industrial electricity rates range from $0.099–$0.102/kWh, as of October 2025.
+These costs are notably lower than in many other major Northeast markets, providing a significant opex advantage for power-dense deployments.
+The state's energy mix is dominated by natural gas, with a growing solar component.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Massachusetts offers a significant tax incentive for data center operators.
-A sales and use tax exemption on qualified data center equipment directly reduces the upfront capital cost of building out or refreshing infrastructure.
+Tax Advantage For Data Centers Massachusetts provides a significant tax incentive for data center operators and tenants.
+A sales and use tax exemption is available for the purchase of qualified data center equipment, which substantially reduces the capital investment required for new builds and hardware refreshes.

 Natural Disaster Risk

-Western Massachusetts has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.68 as of September 2025.
-The risk is driven almost entirely by weather-related events common to the U.S. Northeast.
+Western Massachusetts has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.68, as of September 2025.
+This elevated score is driven almost entirely by weather-related events common to the inland Northeast.